 While ordering cappuccino we learnt that in Romania they make it simply way – take an instant package, pour hot water over it and give you piece of plastic to stir it.
 They even have special stands for them so you can choose one of artificial flavors.
 It costs 40 cents but is far away from the real drink.
-However, you do not mind unless you know the difference.
+However, locals do not mind unless they know the difference.

-Few kilometres after leaving Poinana Stampei it started raining.
-Fortunately we were walking on a wide forest road, unfortunately we took a wrong one at a crossroad and then got wet and boots soaked while trying to find the right one.
+Few kilometers after leaving Poiana Stampei it started raining.
+Fortunately we were walking on a wide forest road, unfortunately we took a wrong one at a crossroad and then got wet and boots soaked while trying to shortcut to the right one.

-We came to Calimani mountains and could see newly painted red and blue squares with arrows resembling tourist marking.
-I could remember my Romanian friend Horatiu Popa that new trails had been marked in Calimani recently and it seemed this could be nice shortcut to the main ridge.
+We came to Călimani mountains and could see newly painted red and blue squares with arrows resembling tourist marking.
+I could remember my Romanian friend Horatiu Popa writing me that new trails had been marked in Călimani recently and it seemed this could be nice shortcut to the main ridge.
 After a kilometer marking left the road and went up a steep hill.
-Are they expecting to built a trail later I thought.
+They are probably expecting to built a trail later, I thought.
 But the worst was about to come when we climbed up on a side ridge.
-The „marking“ went through high grass with lots of fallen trees.
-It started raining again and we went forward only hundred meters per hour fearing of tearing ponchos while crossing slippery tree trunks.
+The “marking” went through high grass with lots of fallen trees.
+It started raining again and we went forward only a hundred meters per hour fearing of tearing ponchos while crossing slippery tree trunks.